LoopKit/loopdocs/docs/installing.md

 Type `brew update` and press return.

-Type `brew install carthage` (without the quotes) and press return.
+Type `brew install carthage` and press return.

 You can close the Terminal application now.
 You’re done with it.
 Phew.